voelkerb/matroskaPlotter/README.md

 # Matroska Plotter
 A python module to plot data encoded as audio streams inside a matroska containers.

-# The Fully-labeled hIgh-fRequencyElectricity Disaggregation (FIRED) dataset

-Python module to load and interact with the FIRED dataset.
-The files contain scripts to generate several statistics and plots from the data.

 ## Installation

 Install latest ```ffmpeg``` on your system